Meet the Team

 John founded Mindful Test Taking in 2016 and has been a mindfulness coach for academic students since 2010.
 He received a B.S. in Mathematical & Computational Science from Stanford University and an M.S. in Financial Economics from the University of Oxford.
 John is a certified hypnotherapist, master practitioner of neuro-linguistic programming, registered yoga instructor and medical qigong practitioner.
 John has been practicing mindfulness daily since 2006.

-Meta Lackland, Instructor
+Meta Lackland, Senior Instructor

 Meta is a certified coach and master practitioner of neuro-linguistic programming (NLP).
 She has been a mindfulness practitioner for 18 years and a transformational coach for 8 years.
 Meta specializes in somatic techniques to empower her clients to reduce stress and tension.
 Whether students experience stress when faced with an important standardized test or academic tests in general, students leave feeling calm, grounded and confident in their test taking abilities.
 Meta received a B.S. in Anthropology from the University of Missouri-Columbia.